NREL/VirtualEngineering/README.md

 `git submodule update submodules/[name of submodule]`

-This command will perform the git clone or pull for that module.
+This command will perform a git clone or pull for that module.
 To run the enzymatic hydrolysis CFD model, update `Nek5000`.
-To run the well-mixed enzymatic hydrolysis model (no CFD), update`CEH_EmpiricalModel`.
-To run bioreactor CFD, update `OpenFOAM-dev` and `ThirdParty-dev`.
+To run the well-mixed "Ligncellulose" model (no CFD), update`CEH_EmpiricalModel`.
+To run bioreactor CFD simulation, update `OpenFOAM-dev` and `ThirdParty-dev`.
 Also see [README_OpenFOAM.md](README_OpenFOAM.md).

 ## Developer Quick Start